haotiangu/Multi-Level-Adaptation-for-Automatic-Landing-with-Engine-Failure-under-Weather-Uncertainties/README.md

-## Run the online path planning module
+## Running MASC Examples

-1. Open the programin in which define the engine-out latitude,longitude and altitude. and then first to put airplane to wherever the engine is broken.
+1. Open the program in which define the engine-out latitude,longitude and altitude. and then first to put airplane to wherever the engine is broken.
 And then click the stop button at the up right corner of the X-Plane window.
    - [Client matlab program](https://github.com/haotiangu/XPlaneConnect.git)